Personal Injury Law

 Is Harassing Conduct Always Illegal?

 Conduct that is unwanted, inappropriate, and discriminatory must still be either severe or pervasive to rise to the level of illegal harassment.
-One stray inappropriate remark would not rise to this level.
+One stray remark may not always rise to the level of “severe”, but it can in certain circumstances.
 If you are unsure whether an incident is severe, or whether a pattern of bad conduct is pervasive, talk to the legal team at Oakland harassment firm Spencer Young Law.

 Example 1: Dmitry is of Russian ancestry.
 On one occasion, his supervisor calls him “Boris,” thinking this is funny because Boris was a Russian cartoon character.
 The supervisor sees that Dmitry isn’t laughing and does not repeat this.
 While this is unwanted, inappropriate, and based on a protected characteristic, it is neither severe nor pervasive and would not independently support a harassment claim.

 Example 2: Dmitry’s supervisor calls him “Boris” every day.
 Dmitry has told the supervisor that this is unwanted and offensive.
 The supervisor nonetheless persists.
-Because the harassing conduct occurs every day and in spite of requests that it stop, the conduct is pervasive and rises to the level of illegal harassment.
+Because the harassing conduct occurs every day and in spite of requests that it stop, the conduct may be considered pervasive and may rise to the level of illegal harassment.

 Example 3: Mariam wears a headscarf in observance of her religion.
 It does not interfere with her work.
 One day, her supervisor pulls off the headscarf at a meeting and says, “leave your false religion at home.”
 While this was only one incident, it was severe enough to support a harassment claim because Mariam experienced unwanted physical contact, was humiliated in front of others, and had a very important part of her religion disrespected.